How to Exploit Hyperspherical Embeddings for Out-of-Distribution Detection?: Introduction

-\item We establish the unexplored relationship between OOD detection performance and the embedding quality in the hyperspherical space, and provide measurements based on the notion of \textit{compactness} and \textit{dispersion}.
-This allows future research to quantify the embedding in the hyperspherical space for effective OOD detection. \item We conduct extensive ablations to understand the efficacy and behavior of our method under various settings and hyperparameters, including different loss components, batch size, temperature, regularization weights, and the model architecture. \texttt{CIDER} is effective under a wide range of hyperparameters. \end{itemize}
+\begin{enumerate} \item We propose \texttt{CIDER}, a novel representation learning framework designed {for OOD detection}.
+Compared to the latest rival~\citep{sun2022knnood}, \texttt{CIDER} produces superior embeddings that lead to \textbf{13.33}\% error reduction (in FPR95) on the challenging CIFAR-100 benchmark. \item We are the first to establish the unexplored relationship between OOD detection performance and the embedding quality in the hyperspherical space, and provide measurements based on the notion of {compactness} and {dispersion}.
+This allows future research to quantify the embedding in the hyperspherical space for effective OOD detection. \item We offer new insights on the design of representation learning {for OOD detection}.
+We also conduct extensive ablations to understand the efficacy and behavior of \texttt{CIDER}, which remains effective and competitive under various settings, including the ImageNet dataset. \end{enumerate}